-The Islamic State is no stranger to attacking civilians.
-Recently, though, they've been targeting not only gay people and journalists but also subversive magicians.
-Earlier this month, reports emerged of a street performer who was beheaded in a public square in the city of Raqqa, Syria, the capital of the Islamic State.
+Earlier this month, reports emerged of a street performer who was beheaded in a public square in the city of Raqqa, Syria, the self-proclaimed capital of the Islamic State.

-Clearly, the Islamic State does not take the threat of supernatural forces lightly.
-To understand why seemingly harmless street magicians are being lumped in with supposed satanic, spell-casting sorcerers, VICE spoke to Adam Silverstein, professor of Abrahamic religions at Tel Aviv's Bar-Ilan University and author of Islamic History: A Very Short Introduction.
+VICE spoke to Adam Silverstein, professor of Abrahamic religions at Bar Ilan University and author of Islamic History: A Very Short Introduction.
 He is also a magician and member of the Magic Circle, a UK-based organization dedicated to "promoting and advancing the art of magic."

 Mamdouh Marzouki agrees.
 He's a well-known magician from Saudi Arabia who goes by the stage name "Mumdo," and he says his craft is frequently misunderstood.

-During his studies, Silverstein performed magic for small groups in Jordan, Egypt, the West Bank, and Arab villages in Israel.
-He said "the reception was generally positive, but audience members would often react with fear rather than enjoyment," a fear that Silverstein chalks up to crowds "interpreting what they see through their own cultural perspective, which was often colored by belief in demons and the like.
+During his studies, Silverstein performed magic to small groups in Jordan, Egypt, the West Bank, and Arab villages in Israel.
+He said "the reception was generally positive but audience members would often react with fear rather than enjoyment," a fear that Silverstein chalks up to crowds "interpreting what they see through their own cultural perspective, which was often coloured by belief in demons and the like."

-Anecdotal evidence aside, belief in supernatural forces is widespread in the Muslim world, according to a Pew Research report that surveyed more than 38,000 Muslims in 39 countries.
-In the Middle East specifically, well over half of the population is reported to believe in jinn, and sorcery is almost universally considered "not permissible" within Islam.
+Anecdotal evidence aside, belief in supernatural forces is widespread in the Muslim world, according to a Pew Research report surveying over 38,000 muslims in 39 countries.
+In the Middle East specifically, well over half of the population is reported to believe in Jinn and sorcery is almost universally considered "not permissible" within Islam.

 Mumdo's stage act is heavily influenced by glitzy American-style magic shows; he makes female stagehands disappear and helicopters appear out of thin air.

-It's not just the Islamic State that seems unable or unwilling to make the distinction between evil sorcery and entertainment.
-Saudi Arabia, a country without a criminal code where judges interpret holy texts to deliver rulings, also beheads alleged sorcerers in public.
+And it's not only non-state actors like ISIS that seem unable or unwilling to make the distinction between black magic and entertainment.
+Saudi Arabia, a country with no criminal code where judges interpret holy texts to deliver rulings, also beheads alleged sorcerers in public.
 The country's religious police force has set up an anti-witchcraft squad that gets dispatched to investigate cases of black magic and sorcery.
-Even the Harry Potter books are forbidden in the kingdom, according to the Jerusalem Post.
+Even the Harry Potter books are forbidden in the Kingdom, according to The Jerusalem Post.